igr/blog/src/content/posts/2025-04-07-oop-corgi/index.md

 🔥 **Messages are signals.**

 A message is a signal to the receiver: "Hey, do something" or "Hey, something happened."
-The message includes data the receiver actually needs — not whatever the sender happens to have lying around.
+The message includes data the receiver actually needs; not whatever the sender happens to have lying around.

 🔥 **Objects are not shared.**

 In OOP, the principle of object isolation is crucial for maintaining the integrity and independence of objects.
 When objects communicate, they should exchange data rather than references to other objects.
-You don’t inject one object into another — you connect them with a communication channel.
+You don’t inject one object into another: you connect them with a communication channel.
 Objects are isolated and self-contained.

 ## Example in Java